bgk0018/dawn-chasers-campaign/_notes/Encounters/202208062129 - Headed to Caer Dineval for Real.md

 - We follow the footprints
 - [[Raphael King Ambrosius Costeau|King]] notes a jet black, shiney, lump of rock, very familiar, looks similar to the weapon [[Sulk]] picked up, made out of [[Chardalyn]].
 - The footprints take a few alleyways into the town, leading to [[The Dinev's Rest]] which is an old inn and has been out of business for some time
-- Don't see any theives cant nearby
+- Don't see any thieves cant nearby
 - Do see writing in [[Undercommon]], a few symbols, but not everything is familiar
 	- It's the [[Duergar]] language
 - [[Sam Slippy Robbins|Sam]] sees 2 individuals, hear 2 others inside